Hope at Home is a national charity dedicated to training and supporting volunteers to host survivors of modern day slavery and human trafficking.

 We strive to be professional, honourable and full of integrity in our work.

 People are important to us.
 We will always value the needs of individuals and care for them in a way that seeks to meet those needs.

 We will always think the best of others and will be respectful in the way we treat and speak about them, understanding they are valued and bring a unique contribution.

 We recognise the benefits of building partnerships with others in order to end human trafficking.
 Their expertise and input are important to us and we actively seek them out.

 Ambitious and Pioneering

-We want to see all survivors of human trafficking in the UK offered a place with Hope at Home hosts.
+We want to see all survivors of Human Trafficking in the UK offered a safe place to live.
 We are innovative and will create new solutions until we see our aim achieved.